josephjosephadams/jekyll-01/_posts/2017-07-04-r-ubuntu-setup.markdown

 categories: r linux
 ---

 Since 2015 I've been using R and Linux separately.
-This week I took the plunge and set up my R workflow in Ubuntu.
+This week I took the plunge and set up my R work flow in Ubuntu.

 Coming from the point-and-click world of Windows, it wasn't as easy as I expected.
 Online resources explained each part of the process reasonably well.
 But a big picture summary was lacking.
 Something to give an idea of what would be involved start to finish.
 Especially for someone's first time.